ncagle/DNS-over-HTTPS/HTTP3.md

 ## HTTP/3 tests

 We don't have any HTTP/3 testing at all in the test suite.
 One approach to get it going, is probably to use a h3<=>h1 proxy so that we can keep using `sws` for the backend HTTP contents etc. We have this setup working for h2.

+## qlog

+qlog is a common QUIC logging format and it would be helpful if curl could be told to output qlogs for easier QUIC level debugging.